 3.2.12 A Traffic Regulation Order (TRO) will often be required where there is a requirement for highway infrastructure works as part of a development.
 The developer is expected to pay the cost of the TRO, which will be calculated on a case by case basis.

-3.2.13 For further information please contact the Council's Highways Department.
+3.2.13 For further information please refer to the Transport and Development SPD / contact the Council's Highways Department.

 3.3 Public Transport